 Dog anxiety has multiple causes.
 Some of the most common are separation, fear, and aging.

 Separation anxiety is estimated to affect at least 14% of dogs.
 Some of the signs of separation anxiety are:

 - Chewing and Destroying

-While those are some symptoms of separation anxiety, we also need to understand why these symptoms might occur in the first place.
+While those are just a few signs of separation anxiety, we also need to understand why they might occur in the first place.